BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

 All structure rules are JSON and are persisted using actor flags.
 They can be edited using the **Edit Structure Rules** Macro.

+If you need inspiration, take a look at [existing structures](../data/structures)

 Rules can be one of the following types:

 * References to built ins